oddsocks1024/XTra-RAM/README.md

 * RAM should be mapped contiguously into the address space.
 If there's a gap in the address space where no RAM is mapped, the PC will see no or less RAM.
 * Never configure a memory bank on the XTra-RAM at both a high and low address.
 This will cause the same RAM to appear twice in the address space causing memory corruption.
 * Never configure a memory bank on the XTra-RAM to be at the same address space as existing memory in the system, including other RAM expansions.
 This will cause a memory conflict.
-* Configuring RAM in the UMA area is possible, but is very system specific and you should be careful not to conflict with the BIOS or Video particularly.
+* Configuring RAM in the UMA area is possible, but is very system specific and you should be careful not to conflict with expansions ROM etc.

 ### DIP Switches